6 min read

 1. Start with Q4_K_M.
 The community default exists for a reason.

-2. If the model file plus 1–2 GB headroom (KV cache, runtime overhead) fits comfortably in your VRAM, try Q5_K_M for a small quality bump.
+2. If the model file plus 1 to 2 GB of headroom (KV cache, runtime overhead) fits comfortably in your VRAM, try Q5_K_M for a small quality bump.

-3. If it doesn't fit at Q4, drop to Q3_K_S.
-If that doesn't fit either, you need a smaller model, not a smaller quant.
+3. If it won't fit at Q4, drop to Q3_K_S.
+If that still won't fit, you need a smaller model, not a smaller quant.

-4. Q8 only when you have huge VRAM headroom.
-The quality gain over Q5 is usually invisible.
+4. Reach for Q8 only when you have huge VRAM headroom.
+The gain over Q5 is usually invisible.

-Don't agonize.
-Pick Q4_K_M, run for a week, switch only if you have a specific complaint.
+Don't agonize over it.
+Pick Q4_K_M, run it for a week, and switch only when you have a specific complaint.

 What's next

-Now you understand how the model file got small.
-The next post is what happens when you actually ask it to generate text: streaming, throughput, time-to-first-token, and the KV cache that makes the second token cheap.
+You now know how the model file got small.
+The next post is about what happens when you actually ask it to write something: streaming, throughput, time-to-first-token, and the KV cache that makes the second token cheap.

 From the dictionary